ivorinfo/iw/index.md

 title: home
 ---

-## I am a design leader in health and care.
-I design products and experiences that are grounded in connection and meaning and built for lasting impact.
+## I am a design leader who helps people navigate complex health and care challenges and designs products and experiences that are grounded in connection and meaning that are built for lasting impact.

 ![ivor-home](images/ivor-home-sea.jpeg)